 Metals are minerals or substances that form naturally below the surface of the Earth.
 Most metals are lustrous or shiny.
 Metals ate inorganic, which means they are made of substances that were never alive.

 Metals are natural compounds of earth’s crust, in which they are generally found in the form of metal ores, associated both with each other and with many other elements.
 They are also naturally present in the rocks washed by surface water and groundwater and in atmospheric dust.

 Metal is very strong and durable and therefore is used to make many things.
 These are used for making automobiles, satellites, cooking utensils, etc.

 Most metals are hard but some are not.
 Sodium and potassium are such metals which can be cut by knife whereas mercury is a liquid metal at room temperature.
 Iron is solid in nature.

-Malleability is the property of substances which allows them to be beaten into flat sheets.
-Aluminium sheets are used in the manufacturing of Aircrafts because of their light weight and strength.
+- Malleability is the property of substances which allows them to be beaten into flat sheets.
+Aluminium sheets are used in the manufacturing of Aircraft because of their lightweight and strength.
 Other metals sheets are used in automobile industries, for making utensils, etc. Therefore, metals are malleable.

-Usually all the metals have shiny appearance but these metals can also be polished to have shiny appearance.
+- Usually, all the metals have a shiny appearance but these metals can also be polished to have a shiny appearance.

-Reaction with acids: Hydrogen gas is produced when metals reacts with acids.
+- Reaction with acids: Hydrogen gas is produced when metals react with acids.
 For example, when zinc reacts with hydrochloric acid it produces zinc chloride and hydrogen gas.

-Reaction with oxygen: Metal oxides are produced when metals burns in the presence of oxygen.
+- Reaction with oxygen: Metal oxides are produced when metals burn in the presence of oxygen.
 These metal oxides are basic in nature.
 For example: When magnesium strip is burned in the presence of oxygen it forms magnesium oxide and when magnesium oxide dissolves in water it forms magnesium hydroxide.

 For any queries contact our byju’s mentors.